Got questions about Linux Foundation Training? Go to the Training FAQ.

 If you have questions about whether your photo ID is acceptable please contact us at: certification (at) linuxfoundation.org.

-Upon launching an Exam, Candidates will be presented with an Exam console, which is composed of three sections:
+Upon launching an Exam, Candidates will be presented with an Exam console, which is composed of three main areas:

-- Linux Server Terminal (right) – panel that displays the terminal of a Linux server (right)
+- Linux Server Terminal (on right) – panel that displays the terminal of a Linux server.
+Please see below list of instructions for the terminal.

 Candidates will need to perform the list of Exam objectives by executing command-line tasks on the Linux server terminal.
 Proctors will be able to see the Candidate's desktop and view the Candidate through the webcam.

-The following instructions are provided for the Linux server terminal:
+The following instructions are provided for the Linux server terminal and during the exam, can be pulled up at any time by typing “man lf_exam” in the Linux Server terminal:

 - Root privileges can be obtained by running 'sudo -i'.